TYPO3-Documentation/t3docs-wiki-migration/create/README.rst

       [TASK] Create page for exception {exceptionnumber}

-6. Confirm that repeating clicks on the "Edit me on GitHub" button do not end in errors.
+6. Confirm that repeating clicks on the "Edit on GitHub" button do not end in errors.
 7. Bring down the webserver by